Reasoning Model Is Superior LLM-Judge, Yet Suffers from Biases: Systematic Comparison of LRMs and LLMs for Judgment

 \paragraph{General Evaluation Accuracy} How do LRMs perform in general evaluation across various domains?
 We employed RewardBench \cite{lambert2025rewardbench} and JudgeBench \cite{tanjudgebench} as two widely recognized benchmarks.

-\paragraph{Instruction Following} Can LRMs strictly follow instructions in evaluation tasks?
-To answer this, we constructed a novel dataset, Helpsteer2-trivial, with the following steps\footnote{Further details and prompts are provided in Appendix \ref{app:helpsteer2-trivial}.}: \begin{enumerate}[leftmargin=4mm, itemsep=1mm, parsep=0pt] \item Filter samples with triplets of (Instruction, ResponseA, ResponseB) from Helpsteer2 \cite{wang2024helpsteer2opensourcedatasettraining} where ResponseA is better overal, but ResponseB is better in one specific dimension, as shown in Table \ref{tab:data-sample}. \item Define two prompts: The \texttt{Overall} prompt compares the two responses holistically, while the \texttt{Specific} prompt compares them strictly regarding that specific dimension. \item If a judge selects ResponseA under the \texttt{Overall} prompt but switches to ResponseB under the \texttt{Specific} template, it indicates better evaluation instruction following.
+\paragraph{Evaluation Instruction Following} Can LRMs strictly follow instructions in evaluation tasks?
+In the evaluation context, the most critical form of instruction-following is the ability to prioritize a specific dimension (e.g., helpfulness, verbosity) over overall quality when explicitly prompted to do so.
+To assess this, we constructed a novel dataset, Helpsteer2-trivial, with the following steps\footnote{Further details and prompts are provided in Appendix \ref{app:helpsteer2-trivial}.}: \begin{enumerate}[leftmargin=4mm, itemsep=1mm, parsep=0pt] \item Filter samples with triplets of (Instruction, ResponseA, ResponseB) from Helpsteer2 \cite{wang2024helpsteer2opensourcedatasettraining} where ResponseA is better overall, but ResponseB is better in one specific dimension, as shown in Table \ref{tab:data-sample}. \item Define two prompts: The \texttt{Overall} prompt compares the two responses holistically, while the \texttt{Specific} prompt compares them strictly regarding that specific dimension. \item If a judge selects ResponseA under the \texttt{Overall} prompt but switches to ResponseB under the \texttt{Specific} template, it indicates better evaluation instruction following capability.
 Consequently, we define our primary metric, the Reversal Rate (RR) as follows: